ParamasivamJ/Hidevs_Gen_AI_Program_Cohort-1/Week-3/README.md

 The Financial Market Analysis System is designed to offer users a powerful tool for interacting with financial data.
 By leveraging memory and knowledge graphs, the system not only provides insights into historical data but also enhances the analysis process, allowing for a deeper understanding of the financial landscape.

-## Getting Started

-1. Clone the repository.
-2. Ensure you have Neo4j set up and running.
-3. Load the data into the Neo4j database using the provided APIs.
-4. Run the application and start exploring the financial market data.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.